 Four Winds * Westward Ho is rare among American summer camps for many reasons.
 One of those, certainly, its status as a 501(c)(3) charity, and the generosity of donors over the years.

 Most camps that are similar to Four Winds are family businesses, and that is how Four Winds got its start.
 Ruth Brown, our founder, began Camp as her private business.
 Four Winds set out on a different path in the late 1960s.
 When Miss Ruth was ready to retire, she created the 501(c)(3) that exists today, and then donated the Four Winds property and business to the charity, ensuring that the Four Winds experience would be available for generations of children to come.

-> Tens of thousands of donors have paid tribute to that initial, stunning act of generosity by donating to Four Winds.
-Those donors have supported programs and facilties that are consistent with Four Winds’ unique culture, but which, in all frankness, are not sustainable from a business perspective.
-To put it another way, our donors allow Four Winds to exist in a state that’s much closer to its true values than simple economics would allow.
-Here are a few examples of such programs:
+Tens of thousands of donors have paid tribute to that initial, stunning act of generosity by donating to Four Winds.
+Those donors have supported programs and facilties that are consistent with Four Winds’ unique culture, but could never be covered by an accessible tuition.
+Donations to Four Winds bridge the gap in tuition to support an exemplary experience rooted in the original celebration of nature, adventure, and simplicity, including these extraordinary elements:

-> Financial Aid Program
+Financial Aid Program

 We are very proud of our Financial Aid Program.
 Every year, 20% of the campers attending Four Winds receive full or partial Financial Aid.
 Our commitment to those families receiving Financial Aid is for three years.
 Financial Aid is a benefit not only to individual families, but benefits the community as whole by creating a richer, more diverse camp experience for everyone.
 The Financial Aid Program is primarily supported by both current use gifts and endowment gifts, but there are many ways to help.